WordPress

 warningALTAR_OF_THE_VOID

 Pay your respects to WordPress.
-Each candle is a prayer that it may rest in peace (it won't, it powers 43% of the web, but it's the thought that counts).
+Each candle is a prayer that it may rest in peace.